dmagliola/happy_queues/README.md

 If you find yourself in this situation, it might be a good idea to set **all** your servers to run the fastest queue in addition to their own, thus providing you with extra threads for your most sensitive queue.
-This is not a perfect solution (all those threads from "slower" queues could get tied up with long-running jobs), but in practice it can help significantly.
+This is not a perfect solution (all those threads from "slower" queues could still get tied up with long-running jobs), but in practice it can help significantly.

 Just remember to never have any queues "help out" with anything slower than they normally do.
 This means your fastest queue will frequently have idle threads.
-This is actually necessary to keep the latency down.
+This is sadly actually necessary to keep the latency down.

 ## Interrupting potentially intensive jobs (see also: data migrations and backfills)

-One of the advantages of having queues organized by latency is that you can stop serving a queue at any point, and you how long you have until you need to start it back up again, and you also know for sure the functionality driven by that queue won't be affected as long as you stay within the latency guarantee.
+One of the advantages of having queues organized by latency is that you can stop serving a queue at any point, and you know how long you have until you need to start it back up again, and you also know for sure the functionality driven by that queue won't be affected as long as you stay within the latency guarantee.